You found our list of engaging goal setting activities for work.

 Tips for goal setting activities

-- Relevance: You should know how the goals fit into the big picture.
+- Relevance: Understand how goals fit into the bigger picture.

 For this assignment, you will be looking at the objective from a larger viewpoint that focuses on preparing your approach to possible hurdles and planning success around them.